BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 The fierce chiefs of Thracia,
 Just fled without a fight.

-But three hundred gallant Spartans,
+Yet three hundred sturdy Spartans,
-Heavy in their heart,
+Though heavy in their heart,
-Though all Greece was struck with terror,
+While all Greece was struck with terror,
 Set out to do their part.

 Led by their king Leonidas,